Linux Bash Scripting Tutorial

 then issue echo $! displays process number of the last background job (here gedit)

-Variables declared within the function is called local variables, declaring a local variable outside function body is an error
+Variables declared within the function is called as local variables, Accessing a local variable outside function body is an error

 Variables declared outside the function and within the bash script is called as Global variables